thanwinnikki/tp/docs/team/wonyeji.md

 Given below are my contributions to the project.

 * **New Feature**: Added the ability to list all groups in ThunderCat.
+  * What it does: Allows the User to view all groups.
 * **New Feature**: Added the ability to list all group members and tasks in a group.
+  * What it does: Allows the User to view group information of each group.
 * **New Feature**: Added the ability to add a new task to a group.
+  * What it does: Allows the User to
 * **New Feature**: Added the ability to mark a task in a group as done.
   * What it does:
     * Allows the User to mark a task in a group as done.